bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 If you are prefer to use your own dataset also fine, you can still follow this guideline and adjust some steps and code related to filename, unit, format and structure.

 ### 3.1.
-Input specification
+Input requirement

 The [climate-indices](https://pypi.org/project/climate-indices/) python package enables the user to calculate SPEI using any gridded netCDF dataset.
-However, there are certain specifications for input files that vary based on input type.
+However, there are certain requirements for input files that vary based on input type.

 - Precipitation and potential evapotranspiration unit must be written as `millimeters`, `milimeter`, `mm`, `inches`, `inch` or `in`.